 The weather today is damp and dreary here in New York.
 It is hard not to daydream about a tropical and sunny place; therefore, my mind keeps wandering back to memories of one of my favorite vacations with my son.
 Ah, the Atlantis!
-When we arrived at Paradise Island in the Bahamas we were overwhelmed with the beauty and were thrilled to take in everything it had to offer from the beach and water park to unbelievable learning experiences.
+When we arrived at Paradise Island in the Bahamas, we were overwhelmed with the beauty and were thrilled to take in everything it had to offer from the beach and water park to incredible learning experiences.

 Get up in close with the marine habitat

-habitats and aquarium exhibits.
+Habitats and aquarium exhibits.
 One of the most exciting things to do is spend a day at Dolphin Cay.
 Here you can swim and interact with dolphins, interact with the sea lions, snorkel alongside exotic fish, and even sharks in the Ruins Lagoon.
 Kids can also have a hands-on encounter with the stingrays or feed the sea turtles at Hibiscus Lagoon.

 Dive In – Atlantis offers several ways to get close to marine life under the waves.
 Families can snorkel in the ruins of Atlantis or arrange for a reef snorkel excursion on a catamaran adventure.
-Atlantis also offers scuba lessons in a pool and scuba adventures that allows certified divers to explore reefs and wrecks.
+Atlantis also offers scuba lessons in a pool and scuba adventures that allow certified divers to explore reefs and wrecks.